TommyMart/Data_Visualisation_API/readme.md

 - `db.session.commit()`: This command commits the current transaction, which includes any pending changes such as the deletion found by db.session.delete(user).
 When this is called, SQLAlchemy sends the appropriate SQL DELETE statement to the database to remove the record and finalises the database transaction.

+*Checking if id Exists*

+`event_exists = db.session.query(Event.id).filter_by(id=event_id).scalar() is not None` is used to check if a specific event exists in the database:

+`db.session.query(Event.id)`: This creates a query object to select the id column from the Event table. <br>
+`.filter_by(id=event_id)`: This filters the query to only include rows where the id matches the event_id passed in the URL path.<br>
+`.scalar()`: This executes the query and returns a single value (the first column of the first row) from the result set, or None if no rows match the filter.
+If it were `.scalars`, this would return all the rows of the result set, or None if no rows match the filter. <br>
+`is not None`: This checks if the result of scalar() `is not None`.
+If the result `is not None`, it means an event with the specified id exists, and the rest of the function can run.
+If `is not None` is false, then the event with the specified id does not exist and it's probable an error message would be thrown. <br>
+Putting it all together, this line of code checks whether an event with the specified `event_id` exists in the database and stores True or False as event_exists. <br>

+---

 Here are a few of the more common SQLAlchemy methods, most of which are used in this app but not all, and their functionality: